smnsht/search_by_ingredients/DELIVERY.md

 I have runned diet_classifiers.py locally, took a screenshot of results as an evidence - **nb/Screenshot_run1.png**.
 In order to run: invoke command python nb/src/diet_classifiers.py from the root folder.
 The folder is importent, because my script must to find *.pkl files, and in order to do so it resolves related paths.
+**!!!After running locally I've altered path, so the script will run correctly on Docker!!!**

+### Running diet_classifiers.py in the Docker

+I have runned diet_classifiers.py in the Docker, took a screenshot of results as an evidence - **nb/Screenshot_run2.png**.
+Delivery version adapted for Docker, to invoke script: python diet_classifiers.py, as shown on the screenshot.

 ### Skipping implementation of **is_ingredient_keto** and **is_ingredient_vegan**